NateRex/titanforge/development.md

 ## 🚀 Running

-After compiling, if a module produces an executable file, it will be located in a `Debug` folder within the that module's build directory.
+After compiling, all libraries and executables generated will be located within a `bin` folder within the that module's build directory.
 To run the executable, execute a command like so:

 ```
-.\.build\<module>\Debug\<executable>.exe
+./.build/packages/<module>/bin/<executable>.exe
 ```

 This method works for both unit test modules, as well as applications such as `sampleapp`.